DevTareq/FullTagger/README.md

 * This is a front-end project, and i didn't write anything related to security (Injection, XSS) yet. you should keep that in mind.

-* This Plug-in is quite new so it is tested under the modern Browsers.
+* This Plug-in is quite new, tested under the modern Browsers.